 If you’ve felt your workplace has become more cutthroat over the past decade, you’re not alone.
 The Muse found that a third of managers and employees were more competitive with their co-workers than they were 10 years ago.
 Perhaps it’s not surprising that a full two-thirds felt their workplaces were competitive.
+Increasing competitiveness in the workplace is simply on the rise.

 The flip side, however, is that 43 percent said they would leave their employers if the workplace became too competitive.
 Competition can push employees to perform at a higher level than they might otherwise, and seeing how others handle situations and projects can broaden an entire team’s perspective.
 But Po Bronson and Ashley Merryman, the authors of “Top Dog: The Science of Winning and Losing,” found that 25 percent of employees wilt under competitive pressure.
 There’s a fine line between “motivating” and “demoralizing.”